 Dangerous chemical agents can cause different types of harm including burns, respiratory problems, and dermatitis.
 Some may cause cancer, affect the ability to reproduce or cause birth defects.
-The harm done depending on the a land international substance can occur from a single short exposure or long-term accumulation in the body.
+The harm done depending on the substance can occur from a single short exposure or long-term accumulation in the body.